South Australian Beaches

 With fabulous views over Roma Mitchell Bay and Yankalilla Bay, Carrickalinga features a stunning white sandy beach, crystal clear waters and rock pools ideal for exploring.
 Located 79 kilometres from Adelaide, be sure to check out family friendly Forktree Brewing (935 Forktree Road, Carrickalinga) while in the area.

 Situated 105 kilometres south of Adelaide between long sandy beaches and towering cliffs, you will find this little piece of paradise via a steeply descending road from the main Normanville-Cape Jervis Road.
-Rapid Bay is well known for its very long jetty and usually has calm and relatively safe surf, but has deep water right off both beaches.
-It is an unpatrolled beach with a camping site, and is ideal for those who love to dive and snorkel around the local shipwrecks featuring amazing marine life, including the famed Leafy Sea dragon.
+Just along from Second Valley, Rapid Bay is well known for its very long jetty and usually has calm and relatively safe surf, but has deep water right off both beaches.
+It is an unpatrolled beach with a basic camping site, and is ideal for those who love to dive and snorkel around the local shipwrecks featuring amazing marine life, including the famed Leafy Sea dragon. (map)

 Generations of South Australians have spent their summer holidays at Victor Harbor, 83 kilometres south of Adelaide.
 There is so much to see and do here, from endless days at the beach to coastal walks and whale watching (May to October).
 Tourist attractions include the horse-drawn tram to Granite Island, SA Whale Centre, Encounter Bay and Hindmarsh Falls, and magical views from the Bluff.
 This coastline has some of South Australia’s best surf beaches, such as Waitpinga, Parsons, Chiton Rocks and Dump Beach.
 Read more about Victor Harbor here.